abbourne/abbourne.github.io/content/tracknut/about_velodromes.md

 title: "Velodrome Basics"
 date: "2016-02-24"
 image: "img/Milton-Dropin-2-Header.jpg"
-categories:
+categories: ["Track Cycling"]
-  - "Track Cycling"
+tags: ["velodrome"]
-tags:
+weight: 10
 draft: false
 ---

-This page gives you a detailed tour around velodromes, using the two indoor velodromes in Ontario as examples:
+This page gives you a detailed tour around velodromes, using the indoor velodromes in Ontario and Quebec as examples:
 <!--more-->

 * [Mattamy National Cycling Centre](http://www.mattamynationalcyclingcentre.ca/) in Milton.
 This was the 2015 Pan AM Games velodrome, Its a [UCI Class 1 velodrome](http://www.uci.ch/track/news/article/what-you-should-know-about-velodromes/), one of only two in North America